-Unlike some towns, Pawlet isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pawlet are a mix of both white- and blue-collar jobs.
-Overall, Pawlet is a town of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Pawlet who work in management occupations (14.29%), maintenance occupations (10.20%), and teaching (8.32%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pawlet is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pawlet is a town of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Pawlet who work in management occupations (12.69%), office and administrative support (10.37%), and maintenance occupations (8.20%).

-Being a small town, Pawlet does not have a public transit system used by locals to get to and from work.
+Pawlet is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Pawlet in 2022 was $38,295, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
-This equates to an annual income of $153,180 for a family of four.
+The per capita income in Pawlet in 2022 was $40,105, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
+This equates to an annual income of $160,420 for a family of four.
 However, Pawlet contains both very wealthy and poor people as well.

 Pawlet is a somewhat ethnically-diverse town.
 The people who call Pawlet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pawlet residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pawlet include English, Irish, German, Scottish, and Italian.